Limited Access: Yes

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .

-Students with questions about prerequisites should email the Nursing advisor at email@example.com
+Students with questions about prerequisites should email the College of Nursing at firstname.lastname@example.org

 *Please refer to nursing.fsu.edu for current and updated information.*

-The Florida State University College of Nursing admits students for the Fall semester only and requires a special application with a deadline of February 1 available online at http://nursing.fsu.edu/Apply-to-FSU-Nursing/BSN-Transfer-Application .
+The Florida State University College of Nursing admits students for the Fall, Spring and Summer semesters and requires a separate application.
+Deadlines can be found on he College of Nursing website at https://nursing.fsu.edu/ .
 Transfer students must also complete the University transfer application.
-Prior to submitting an application, half (6) of the prerequisite courses must be completed, including three (3) of the science courses.
-All prerequisites must be completed with a 'B' or higher prior to enrollment.
+All prerequisites must be completed with a final grade of C or higher by the end of the semester in which students are applying.

-1) Completion of genral education requirements and attainment of junior standing or completion of an AA degree from a Florida public community college or state university with minimum acceptable cumulative GPA of 3.4; and
+1) Completion of General Education requirements and attainment of junior standing or completion of an AA degree from a Florida public community college or state university with minimum acceptable cumulative GPA of 3.00; and

-2) completion of required prerequisites with a minimum 3.0 average in prerequisite science courses, and minimum of a grade of 'B' or better in each prerequisite.
+2) Completion of required prerequisites with a minimum 3.00 average in prerequisite science courses, and minimum of a grade of C or better in each prerequisite.
+A C minus will NOT be accepted.

-Availability of clinical resources and will determine the number of students to be admitted.
-Students not accepted at the time of initial application may apply for the following fall.
 If admitted to the upper-level major, Nursing students are required to submit results of a health examination, immunization record, proof of health insurance, a two-year certification in CPR, criminal background check, and drug screening.
-For more information please visit: http://nursing.fsu.edu/Apply-to-FSU-Nursing .
+For more information please visit: https://nursing.fsu.edu/ .

 Major Program of Studies at FSU for the traditional program in Nursing (BSN): (60 hours)

-Expenses (subject to change): uniforms, lab coat, shoes, stethoscope and other accessories - $250; standardized testing program - $400; textbooks - $700 per semester average; clinical laboratory fee per credit hour - $100.
+Expenses (subject to change): uniforms, lab coat, shoes, stethoscope and other accessories - $155; MedAffinityEHR - $320, EXXAT - $475, standardized testing program - $1,000; textbooks - $750 per semester average; clinical laboratory fee per credit hour - $100.
 Nursing majors are responsible for transportation expenses related to clinical experiences.
 They are also required to carry University health and accident insurance.
 Students may have scheduled clinical experiences outside the Tallahassee area, either during the week or on weekends.
 If the agency is located far enough away to require overnight accommodations, the cost of these arrangements is the responsibility of the student, as is the travel to and from the agency.

 NUR 3056 (3) Foundations of Nursing Practice